Understanding GDPR

 Prepare for Data Breaches

-By following these steps, you can ensure that your organisation is on the right path towards GDPR compliance.
-Remember, GDPR is about more than just ticking boxes; it’s about respecting and protecting the privacy rights of individuals.
-Keep your data subjects informed, respect their rights, and maintain transparency in your data processing activities to foster trust and maintain compliance.
+Remember, GDPR is about more than just ticking boxes; it’s fundamentally about respecting and protecting the privacy rights of individuals.
+To foster lasting trust and maintain continuous compliance, you must:

 Maintaining Compliance